top of page

 When you nettle someone, you deliberately agitate or pester them, typically with the aim of getting a reaction or eliciting a response.
 This term can describe actions or comments that irritate or provoke annoyance, and it can be used in various contexts, such as interpersonal relationships, discussions, or situations where someone seeks to disrupt or unsettle another person.
 Nettling is often characterized by a persistent and bothersome quality, and it may not necessarily involve severe harm but is intended to be a source of discomfort or agitation.

-Example sentences of nettle
+Example sentences containing nettle

 1. His sarcastic comments never failed to nettle his sister.